Our cows are completely grass-fed! No hormones and no antibiotics.

 - We sanitize all jars using a commercial dishwasher and hot water only.

-- After milking, we rinse the system with cool water; then, we use a food grade bleach with hot water which is agitated and cycled for 10 minutes.
-Finally, we use a warm water acid to complete the cleaning process.
+- After milking, we rinse the system with cool water; then, we use a food grade bleach/acid with hot water which is agitated and cycled for 10 minutes.

-As of October 1, 2014, we now require new shareholders to put a credit card on file for their fees.
-Invoices are mailed out on the 5th of the month for the current month's charges.
+We require new shareholders to put a credit card on file for their fees.
+Invoices are emailed out on the 5th of the month for the current month’s charges.
 We bill cards on the 20th of the month so if you have any questions about your bill, we work it through between the 5th and the 20th.
 We take credit card numbers over the phone for security purposes.
 Once the credit card number is in our charging system, no one is able to access it again.